Maryborough, Queensland: Economic and civic expansion

 The Maryborough Library opened in 1977 and underwent a major refurbishment in 2011.
 The Maryborough Toy and Special Needs Library opened in 2006.

 In 1979, the desire for Catholic co-education resulted in the amalgamation of St Mary's School and Sacred Heart College to create St Mary's Primary School (the primary school for boys and girls) and St Mary's College (the secondary school for boys and girls).

 St Aidan's Anglican Church at Baddow closed circa 1983.

-St Mary's College opened on 1983.
+St Mary's College opened in 1983.

-The city was the location for the 2013 Australian Scout Jamboree and is scheduled to host the 2025 Australian Scout Jamboree.
+In 2008 the Maryborough City Council was amalgamated into the Fraser Coast Regional Council.